LGoodDatePicker/LGoodDatePicker/README.md

 ## News:

+* [LGoodDatePicker 7.5.1](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on June 30, 2016.
+This release adds support to the library for JTable editors, and JavaBeans data binding.

 * [LGoodDatePicker 7.3.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was added [to Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22LGoodDatePicker%22).

 * The [LGoodDatePicker Backports](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/Backports) were released on May 4, 2016.
 With these backports, the library can now be used in projects which are built for older Java versions, Java 6 or 7.